 Houndstooth is interesting; it’s warm and mysterious like a cabin in the woods.
 It feels comforting somehow and reminds me of Sherlock Holmes.
 It’s not quite checked, but it has the same duotone look without being as serious as the straight lines of checked designs.
 This crochet houndstooth beanie is super simple to do and only uses single and double crochets, so it’s a great beginner project.
 It’s usually done in black and white, but I switched out the white for red to make it a little less harsh and add some color.

 This was meant to be a men’s beanie pattern, but I love the way it looks on me too.
 It’s so easy to wear and I think it suits everyone.
 I’ve made a few of them now and I’m excited to take some along to a craft fair I’m participating in this October.
 Last time, I had quite a few guys come to my booth to look at hats, but they were all women’s.
-Hopefully, I’ll do better bringing some of these along!
+Hopefully, I’ll do a little better bringing some of these along for the guys!

 The full free pattern is written out below.
 For those who’d prefer to print the pattern and take it with you for on-the-go and to markup as you go, you can buy the inexpensive printable PDF from my Etsy and Ravelry shops.
 The PDF is formatted without ads or comments, so it’s easy to read.

 - # 4 worsted weight yarn in black and red – Knit Picks Brava Worsted in Black and Wine

 - ch – chain

 - Skill level: Beginner